Private Traditional Craft Experience

 What is Rokuro Zaiku?

 Rokuro zaiku is the ancient Japanese craft of wood spinning.
-Starting out hundreds of years ago, skilled craftsmen, known as kijishi, roamed the country like a tribe of travellers, cutting down trees and producing gorgeous items out of them.
-However, during the Edo period (1603-1868), freedom of movement was highly restricted and the kijishi settled down where the wood was the best, deep in the Kiso Valley.
-Nowadays not so many kijishi remain, but most of those that do produce their work in a small hamlet in Nagiso Town.
+Starting out over 1,000 years ago, skilled craftsmen, known as kijishi, roamed the country like a tribe of travellers, cutting down trees and producing gorgeous items out of them.
+However, during the Edo period (1603-1868), freedom of movement was highly restricted a band of kijishi settled down where the wood was excellent, deep in the Kiso Valley.
+Nowadays not so many kijishi remain, but a handful of craftsmen still practice their trade in Nagiso Town.
 The craft is recognised as an officially designated traditional handicraft, one of only seven in Nagano Prefecture.

 What do they do at Yamaichi?